sandeepmukku12/finance-dashboard/README.md

 ---

+### ✅ Notes

+- Open your browser and navigate to `http://localhost:5173` (or the port Vite provides) to view the app.
+- Because this app relies entirely on Local Storage, there is **no backend setup required**.
+It works right out of the box!

+---

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.